Skip to content

 Campaigns Table Top Panel

-• Campaign - Campaign name and Type.
+• Name - Campaign name and Type.

 • Actions - Play/Pause/Replay, Stop, Edit, Clone campaign.